 Exercise can be done in a number of ways including aerobic exercise or water aerobics.
 Water aerobics is a form of exercise that involves swimming, walking, and water skiing.
 This is a great option for seniors who are looking to improve their mobility.

 Low-impact exercise methods include walking, bicycling, stair climbing, and tennis.
 These forms of exercise are not strenuous and will increase your muscle strength and reduce your risk for injury.
-Low-impact aerobic exercises are excellent for increasing your flexibility and reducing your chance for future injury.
+Low-impact aerobic exercises are excellent for increasing your flexibility and reducing your chance of future injury.
 Low-impact aerobic exercises can be done by using a stationary bike, elliptical trainer, stair climber, or even a low-impact aerobic class like chair yoga.

 Should Cardiovascular Activities Be Involved?